entroky/ngn/en/bylaws.md

 (2) The discounted minimal yearly fee is 12 Euro.

-(3) The board decides the written application for a discount of the membership fee on the basis of paragraph 1.
+(3) The board decides on the written application for a discount of the membership fee on the basis of paragraph 1.

 ## § 3 Due date / Payment method